LinkedInLearning/continuous-integration-tools-4490242/ch3_cloud_service_providers/03_01_aws_codepipeline_codebuild/README.md

 ## Implement the Experimental Pipeline
 To implement the experimental pipeline in AWS CodePipeline and CodeBuild, you will need to create a GitHub repo, add the exercise files, and modify the files for your project if needed.

-Then you'll add the service account credentials.
 Next, you'll create the project that implements the pipeline.

 And finally, you'll trigger the pipeline to deploy the sample application.